vergonha/discord-js-template/README.md

 $ cd discord-js-template
 ```

 Rename or create new `.env` file 🔒, you need to fill it in correctly, or your bot will not work.
-Veja o arquivo `.env.example` file.
+See `.env.example` file.

 ```env
 BOT_TOKEN=DISCORD BOT TOKEN